nesi/training-environment/docs/index.md

     * LDAP client packages are installed inside the container (nslcd, etc)
 - All home directories are bound into the container (so *trainer* users can access *training* users' homes from within the apps if needed)

-More details can be found in the tutorials.
+More details about apps can be found in the tutorials.

 ## User accounts